CodeTemplar99/ai-voice-transcriptor/README.md

 ## Overview

 This repository contains the code for a speech-to-text AI application.
 The first page facilitates Google sign-in via Firebase.
-In contrast, the second page, "IndRecord," serves the purpose of recording audio and processing it with AI insights from the OpenAI API.
+The second page, "IndRecord," serves the purpose of recording audio and processing it with AI insights from the OpenAI API.

 ## Project Structure